-Fasting levels can vary normally day to day.
-Triglycerides vary dramatically when you eat a meal, and can increase five to 10 times higher than fasting levels.
+Fasting levels normally vary from day to day.
+Triglycerides vary dramatically when you eat a meal, and can be 5 to 10 times higher than fasting levels.

 There are many reasons why your triglyceride level may be high.
 Some of them are due to lifestyle habits that increase triglyceride levels.
 These include:

 - eating a diet low in protein and high in carbohydrates